kevinw/jai-imgui/README.md

 Currently based on ImGui 1.80 WIP.

 Windows only at the moment.
-If you want to add mac or linux support, you need to implement a function like `get_windows_symbols` which demangles C++ function names from the DLL for your platform.
-Please send a pull request if you do!
+(If you want to add macOS or Linux support, you'll need to implement a function like `get_windows_symbols` which demangles C++ function names from the DLL for your platform.
+Please send a pull request if you do!)
 The Windows code uses `dumpbin.exe` for this purpose.

 The meat of this project is in `generate_jai_wrapper.py`.